Diocese of Fajardo–Humacao

-The Roman Catholic Diocese of Fajardo–Humacao(Dioecesis Faiardensis–Humacaensis) is an ecclesiastical territory or diocese of the Roman Catholic Church and consists of part of the east and the northeast of the island of Puerto Rico.
-The current bishop is Luis Miranda Rivera, who was appointed on May 16, 2020 by Pope Francis.
+The Diocese of Fajardo–Humacao(Dioecesis Faiardensis–Humacaensis) is a Latin Church ecclesiastical territory or diocese of the Catholic Church and consists of part of the east and the northeast of the island of Puerto Rico.
+The current bishop is Luis Miranda Rivera, who was appointed on May 16, 2020, by Pope Francis.
 The mother church is Cathedral Santiago Apóstol in Fajardo, Puerto Rico.

 The See of Fajardo–Humacao was canonically erected on May 11, 2008, and is a suffragan diocese of the Metropolitan Province of San Juan de Puerto Rico.
 Its jurisdiction includes the municipalities of Loíza, Canóvanas, Río Grande, Luquillo, Fajardo, Ceiba, Naguabo, Humacao, Culebra, and Vieques.

 Ordinaries

 The list of the Bishops of Fajardo–Humacao (Latin rite) and their tenures of service: